opentap/opentap/doc/Developer Guide/Log Files/Readme.md

 }
 ```

 `EventsLogged` is called with a batch of one or more `Event` values; `Flush` is called when the listener is asked to flush its output.
-For listeners that write to a stream, OpenTAP provides ready-made implementations such as `LogFile` (text) and `BinaryLog` (binary).